 6. What type of security controls must be in place if a facility is cleared?

 The NISPOM prescribes the minimum security requirements that must be fulfilled by cleared contractors.
 The IS Rep can provide guidance to the contractor in implementing these requirements in their facility.
 The implementation of these requirements will ensure the adequate safeguarding of the classified information involved.
 In some cases, Government agencies have requirements for additional safeguards.
 For example, if your contract requires you to institute a Special Access Program, additional controls beyond those normally required will be necessary.
 Such controls can include special clearances and investigative requirements.

-8. How long does the facility security clearance remain in effect?
+7. How long does the facility clearance remain in effect?

-9. Can the government conduct inspections of a cleared facility?
+8. Can the government conduct assessments of a cleared facility?

-Periodic security reviews of all cleared contractors are conducted by the assigned IS Rep to ensure that safeguards employed by contractors are adequate for the protection of classified information.
-The IS Rep will determine the frequency of such formal reviews, but a review will normally be conducted annually.
+Periodic security vulnerability assessment of all cleared contractors are conducted by the assigned IS Rep to ensure that safeguards employed by contractors are adequate for the protection of classified information.
+The IS Rep will determine the frequency of such formal assessment, but an assessment will normally be conducted annually.

 9. Where do I send any clearance requests or inquiries?

 For all FCL questions please call the DSS Knowledge Center at 888-282-7682 and select option 3 for facility clearances.
 Sponsorship requests can be submitted to DSS.FCB@mail.mil